End of an Era: Denmark's Queen Margrethe II to Abdicate Throne

 End of an Era: Denmark’s Queen Margrethe II to Abdicate Throne

-On Sunday, Europe’s longest-serving monarch, Queen Margrethe II of Denmark, announced her intention to abdicate the throne due to health concerns.
-The surprise announcement came during her traditional New Year’s Eve speech.
-The 83-year-old queen, who has served for 52 years, will formally relinquish her royal duties on January 14, paving the way for her eldest son, Crown Prince Frederik, to ascend the throne.
+In a landmark move that marks the end of an era, Queen Margrethe II of Denmark, the world’s longest-serving monarch, has announced her intention to abdicate the throne.
+Citing health concerns as the primary reason for her decision, the Queen, who has served the Danish nation for an impressive 52 years, will formally step down on January 14.
+The crown will pass to her eldest son, Crown Prince Frederik, who is currently 55 years old.

 Subscribe to BNN Breaking